angular/angular/packages/compiler/design/separate_compilation.md

 ### Angular 5 (Renderer2)

-In 5.0 and prior versions of Angular the compiler performs whole program analysis and generates template and injector definitions that are using this global knowledge to flatten injector scope definitions, inline directives into the component, pre-calculate queries, pre-calculate content projection, etc. This global knowledge requires that module and component factories are generated as a final global step when compiling a module.
-If any of the transitive information changed then all factories need to be regenerated.
+In 5.0 and prior versions of Angular the compiler performs whole program analysis and generates template and injector definitions that use this global knowledge to flatten injector scope definitions, inline directives into the component, pre-calculate queries, pre-calculate content projection, etc. This global knowledge requires that module and component factories are generated as the final global step when compiling a module.
+If any of the transitive information changed, then all factories need to be regenerated.

-Separate component and module compilation is supported only at the module definition level and only from source.
-That is, npm packages must contain the metadata necessary to generate the factories, they cannot contain, themselves, the generated factories.
-This is because, if any of there dependencies change, their factories would be invalid preventing them from using version ranges in their dependencies.
+Separate component and module compilation is supported only at the module definition level and only from the source.
+That is, npm packages must contain the metadata necessary to generate the factories.
+They cannot contain, themselves, the generated factories.
+This is because if any of their dependencies change, their factories would be invalid, preventing them from using version ranges in their dependencies.
 To support producing factories from compiled source (already translated by TypeScript into JavaScript) libraries include metadata that describe the content of the Angular decorators.

-This document refers to this style of code generation as Renderer2 after the name of the renderer class it uses at runtime.
+This document refers to this style of code generation as Renderer2 (after the name of the renderer class it uses at runtime).

 ### Angular Ivy

-In Ivy, the runtime is crafted in a way that allows for separate compilation by performing at runtime much of what was previously pre-calculated by compiler.
-This allows the definition of components to change without requiring modules and components that depend on them being recompiled.
+In Ivy, the runtime is crafted in a way that allows for separate compilation by performing at runtime much of what was previously pre-calculated by the compiler.
+This allows the definition of components to change without requiring modules and components that depend on them to be recompiled.

 The mental model of Ivy is that the decorator is the compiler.
-That is the decorator can be thought of as parameters to a class transformer that transforms the class by generating definitions based on the decorator parameters.
-An `@Component` decorator transforms the class by adding a `ɵcmp` static property, `@Directive` adds `ɵdir`, `@Pipe` adds `ɵpipe`, etc. In most cases values supplied to the decorator is sufficient to generate the definition.
-However, in the case of interpreting the template, the compiler needs to know the selector defined for each component, directive and pipe that are in scope of the template.
-The purpose of this document is to define the information is needed by the compiler and how that information is serialized to be discovered and used by subsequent calls to `ngc`.
+That is, the decorator can be thought of as parameters to a class transformer that transforms the class by generating definitions based on the decorator parameters.
+A `@Component` decorator transforms the class by adding an `ɵcmp` static property, `@Directive` adds `ɵdir`, `@Pipe` adds `ɵpipe`, etc. In most cases the values supplied to the decorator are sufficient to generate the definition.
+However, in the case of interpreting the template, the compiler needs to know the selector defined for each component, directive and pipe that are in the scope of the template.
+The purpose of this document is to define the information that is needed by the compiler, and how that information is serialized to be discovered and used by subsequent calls to `ngc`.

-This document refers to this style of code generation as ivy after the code name of the project to create it.
-It would be more consistent to refer to it as Renderer3 that looks too similar to Renderer2.
+This document refers to this style of code generation as Ivy (after the code name of the project to create it).
+It would be more consistent to refer to it as Renderer3, but that looks too similar to Renderer2.

 ## Information needed